zdxbll/zdxbll/_pages/about.md

 ---
 permalink: /
-#title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Welcome to Lijun Zhou's Homepage"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Welcome to Lijun Zhou's Homepage!

 I'm a third year PhD student from University of Washington Mechanical Engineering Department.
 I completed my Bachelor's degree of New Energy Science and Engineering in Xi’an Jiaotong University.